2023–24 Newcastle United F.C. season

 The 2023–24 season was the 131st season in the existence of Newcastle United and the club's seventh consecutive season in the Premier League.
-In addition to the domestic league, they also competed in the FA Cup, EFL Cup and UEFA Champions League, entering the latter for the first time since the 2003–04 season.
+In addition to the domestic league, they also competed in the FA Cup, EFL Cup and UEFA Champions League, entering the latter for the first time since the 2003–04 season and also in any European competition for the first time since the 2012–13 season.

 Squad

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.